 I have more than 25 years experience.

-I am member num.
-1685 of Tenerife Law Society (Colegio de Abogados de Santa Cruz de Tenerife).
+I am a member of the Tenerife Law Society (number 1685, Colegio de Abogados de Santa Cruz de Tenerife).

 The blog section on this front page contains posts summarizing information, advice, legal judgments, news, and legislation in Spain of interest to English-speaking readers.

-You may find more detailed information about these subjects in my specialized blogs:
+You may find more detailed information about these subjects in my specialized websites: